Jonathon Anderson, Cody Norman, April Martin

 Jonathon Anderson is an Associate Professor of Interior Design and Director of the FCAD Creative Technology Lab at Ryerson University in Toronto, Canada.
 He holds a Master of Fine Arts in Furniture Design from Savannah College of Art & Design and a Bachelor of Science in Architecture from Southern Illinois University.
 His work explores how industrial manufacturing and CNC technologies influence the design and making processes.
 As a result, the work is characterized by innovative and explorative methods that result in interconnected design, fine art, and technology solutions.
 From this non-traditional process emerges a provocative, complex design language that visually communicates at varied scales and emphasizes corporeal and phenomenological experiences.
 Making is not only a practice but a form of critical thinking.

-Jonathon Anderson acknowledges the valuable input from his collaborator,
+Jonathon Anderson acknowledges the valuable input from his collaborator, Laura Lovell-Anderson, on his presentation.

 Laura Lovell-Anderson is a designer, educator and researcher focusing on the development of phenomena and interventions to influence innovation for complex problems at the intersections of design, technology and social theory.
 Laura is an instructor of industrial design at OCAD University and a research resident at the Autodesk Technology Centre in Toronto, where she is co-principal investigator of the ongoing research study Robotic Incremental Forming of Structural Profiles.